ahawkins94/project-2/README.md

 During the sprint one planning session, the user stories were prioritsed and the sprint 1 backlog decided upon.
 The tasks needed for the MVP were put into the sprint backlog.
 The acceptance criteria for the sprint 1 user stories was then decided upon, and using the planning poker method, each story was assigned story points.
 Rough inital apporaches for each task were also discussed.

 #####Sprint 1

+During sprint one, the team began each day with a standup involving the developers, scrum master(s) and sometimes to product owner.